 - Practice how to play ball with your family dog if that is going to be an activity you want them to enjoy.
 Teach your dog to drop the ball on command and give a treat in return.

-Dogs are treasured members of our families and we want them to be safe around our children and other peoples families.
-Ensure you teach your children how to approach dogs safely, how to read dog body language and how to behave around their own pets so everyone is safe.
+Dogs are treasured members of our families and we want them to be safe around our children and other people’s families too.
+Ensure you teach your children how to approach dogs safely, how to read dog body language and how to behave around their own pets so that everyone is safe.